NameTaken3125/ACUFixes/README.md

 ## Features:
 - Enter windows by pressing R like in Assassin's Creed Syndicate (when climbing walls)
 - Wider FOV when aiming bombs and the Guillotine Gun, zoom can be adjusted by pressing Right Mouse Button
+- More reliable "Breakfall" (Hold ParkourDown/Interact (E) to Catch Ledge when in uncontrolled freefall)
 - Select Bombs Equipment Type by scrolling the Mouse Wheel
 - Arno is not forced to pull out the melee weapon while Disguise is active
 - Autowalk and Slow Walk
-- Slightly less "sticky" Take Cover/Leave Cover
+- Less "sticky" Take Cover/Leave Cover
+- Easier turn on horizontal swings
 - Slightly more responsive Crouch button
 - Some other minor things